 There is no doubt that the Libyan Bank were entitled to demand such a transfer.
 But they did not demand it.
 Such a transfer would have required action in the United States which was illegal there.
-The only doubt which I have felt on that point is as to whether the ultimate entries on the books of a Federal Reserve bank would have been so remote from the underlying transaction - being perhaps between different parties, for a different sum, and even in the opposite direction to the underlying transaction - that they would not be unlawful.
-Professor Felsenfeld, who gave evidence on behalf of the Libyan Bank, was inclined to think that such a transaction would be unlawful, and so was Mr. Knake.
-Professor Scott took a different view.
-Whichever be correct, I am convinced that some illegal action in the United States would be required by a C.H.I.P.S. or Fedwire transfer.
+The only doubt which I have felt on that point is as to whether the ultimate entries on the books of a Federal Reserve bank would have been so remote from the underlying transaction - being perhaps between different parties, for a different sum, and even in the opposite direction to the underlying transaction - that they would not be unlawful....
+I am convinced that some illegal action in the United States would be required by a C.H.I.P.S. or Fedwire transfer.

-(iv) Banker's draft on London

-(v) Banker's payment
+(iv) Banker's draft on London (v) Banker's payment